MicrosoftDocs/windows-itpro-docs/windows/client-management/mdm/policy-csp-admx-help.md

 <!--/Scope-->
 <!--Description-->
-Available in the latest Windows 10 Insider Preview Build.
 This policy setting allows you to restrict certain HTML Help commands to function only in HTML Help (.chm) files within specified folders and their subfolders.
 Alternatively, you can disable these commands on the entire system.
 It is strongly recommended that only folders requiring administrative privileges be added to this policy setting.

 If you enable this policy setting, the commands function only for .chm files in the specified folders and their subfolders.